ITF set to acquire machines for mass production of ITF Android phone- DG, Ari

 The Director General of the Industrial Training Fund (ITF), Joseph Ari said the Fund has initiated the process for the procurement and installation of a production machines for the mass production of ITF Mobile phone in line with President Muhammadu Buhari economic diversification policy.

-Aris disclosed this on Wednesday when he received the leadership of the two in-house Unions in the Fund at the ITF headquarters Jos, Plateau State.
+Ari disclosed this when he received the leadership of the two in-house Unions in the Fund at the ITF headquarters Jos, Plateau State.

 The Director General in a press statement signed by the Director, Public Affairs Department, Suleyol Fred Chagu said since the symbolic presentation of the ITF mobile to President Muhammadu Buhari, the ITF has been inundated with requests for partnership from corporate entities within the country.